mcmlxxix/node-app-client/README.md

-# node-jsondb-client
+# node-app-client

-Socket client for use with [node-jsondb-srv](https://github.com/mcmlxxix/node-jsondb-srv)
+Socket client for use with [node-app-srv](https://github.com/mcmlxxix/node-app-srv)

 ## Description

-[node-jsondb-client](https://github.com/mcmlxxix/node-jsondb-client) is a socket client for use with [node-jsondb-srv](https://github.com/mcmlxxix/node-jsondb-srv).
-The JSON database socket service accepts connections from the client and allows interaction with a remote JSON database.
+[node-app-client](https://github.com/mcmlxxix/node-app-client) is a socket client for use with [node-app-srv](https://github.com/mcmlxxix/node-app-srv).
+The JSON application socket service accepts connections from the client and allows interaction with a any number of custom node.js applications and/or databases.

 ## Installation

-	npm install node-jsondb-client
+	npm install node-app-client

 ## Usage

-	var dbName = "test";
+	var appName = "test";
-	var dbHost = "localhost";
+	var appHost = "localhost";
-	var dbPort = 10089;
+	var appPort = 10089;

-	var jsonClient = require('node-jsondb-client').create(dbName,dbHost,dbPort);
+	var appClient = require('node-app-client').create(appName,appHost,appPort);

-	jsonClient.connect();
+	appClient.connect();

 	var userName = "admin";
 	var userPass = "admin";